pije76/kickoff-docker-php/README.md

 ## Install

-Downloads and installs [Docker](https://docs.docker.com/engine/installation/)(>= 17.06) for your platform.
+Download and install [Docker](https://docs.docker.com/engine/installation/)(>= 17.06) for your platform.

 On Linux, you also have to install [Docker compose](https://docs.docker.com/compose/install/) (>= 1.14.0) as it does not come with by default.
 Also add your current user to the `docker` group and don't forget to logout/login from your current session.

-Then downloads and installs [Orbit](https://github.com/gulien/orbit), a tool for generating files from templates and running commands.
+Then download and install [Orbit](https://github.com/gulien/orbit), a tool for generating files from templates and running commands.

 You may now fork this project and clone it or download the latest release from the [releases page](../../releases).